charliecalvert/CloudNotes/Assignments/GitBranchBasics.md

 git difftool -d --tool=meld master <SomeBranch>
 ```

-Or, if you don't want to pass the **--tool** parmater each time, set it globally:
+Or, if you don't want to pass the **--tool** parameter each time, set it globally:

 ```
 git config --global diff.tool meld